|

 can imagine, the quality of the photos is not as professional as some

-references, since a majority of them were taken by the young crewmen
+references, since a vast majority of them were taken by the young crewmen

 themselves.
 However, they are surprisingly good considering the age and